Take Action Today!

 HB 1002 represents a reduction in business personal property tax revenues in communities all across the state.
 For taxing units not at the caps, a reduction in the tax base could result in property owners paying more in residential property taxes.
 For those communities at the caps, any phase out of the business personal property tax means a loss in revenue for local units of government.

-The state of Indiana is rightfully boasting about their unprecedented revenue projections.
+The state of Indiana is rightfully proud of their unprecedented surplus.
 If the state believes this is a necessary tax cut for businesses, it should be funded entirely with state dollars.
 Again, local units are not requesting this reduction.
 The legislature shouldn’t pull these funds from local coffers, thus increasing taxes for homeowners, without implementing a fair, sustainable state replacement source.
-While local units, like the state, have received recent infusions of federal funds, these dollars shots in the arm that will not sustain our cities, towns, counties, libraries, schools, and other local units.
-It is a false narrative that funds from the American Rescue Plan Act are in ANY way a replacement for the relied upon funds derived from Indiana’s Business Personal Property Tax.

 Significantly reducing or eliminating the business personal property tax could have a dramatic impact on the ability to repay TIF bonds.
 Debt service for general obligation is protected by Indiana’s protected tax levy system.
 This is not the case for bond obligations made using tax increment financing (TIF).
 Many active TIF bonds throughout the state are backed by property taxes on business personal property.
 A significant reduction in personal property AV could place the ability to repay TIF bonds in jeopardy if a significant portion of the revenue backing them comes from personal property, a practice that is not uncommon throughout the state.